Writing Prompts for 1st Graders

 - Ditto for the kids who are gifted writers.
 You can sort of tell when a child is so good at writing that she is just bored with the writing assignment.
 Maybe she would like to work on a more challenging writing project for extra credit or prepare a submission for that writing contest you heard about.

 - Use prompts to track progress.
-Writing prompts can be used to track progress on points like handwriting, spelling, grammar and creativity.
+Writing prompts can be used to track progress on points like handwriting, spelling, grammar, and creativity.
 If a child's handwriting is so bad that you can't read it or he hasn't mastered spelling and grammar lessons you've already covered, you might consider extra exercises to help him improve.

-- Give rewards for good effort or exceptional spelling and grammar.
+- Give rewards for a good effort or exceptional spelling and grammar.
 Maybe one student's handwriting isn't the best, but he really worked hard on that writing prompt assignment.
 A shiny sticker on his progress chart makes for a good reward.

 - Don't shoot down opinions you don't agree with.
 Pay attention if they seem to blatantly dislike another student or threatens violence if something isn't done, but don't dock students for expressing an innocent and honest opinion.
 First graders are starting to develop the ability to think for themselves and it won't help to squelch their reasoning or opinions.